Forget 1968. The DNC is underway in Chicago with minimal disruption.

 Why We Wrote This

-After pro-Palestinian encampments disrupted college campuses this spring, many predicted major clashes at the Democratic convention – a repeat of 1968’s DNC.
+After pro-Palestinian encampments disrupted college campuses this spring, many predicted major clashes at the Democratic National Convention – a repeat of 1968’s DNC.
 But so far, the protests in Chicago have been smaller than expected.

 “If it was still Biden, I think there would be a lot more people out here,” said Brendan M., a protester from Chicago who declined to give his last name.